 For many who live through them, these changes will be extremely uncomfortable.
 But, of course, they won’t be troubling for those who grow up with them, any more than it is troubling for us to see a black President of the US.
 What is at first experienced as a concession – spending time recycling rubbish, for example – can quickly seem normal, even necessary.
 Asking ourselves what we might be condemned for in 100 years is a way of smoothing that transition; of projecting ourselves into the shoes of our great-grandchildren, for whom these new conventions will already be unremarkable.

 We can also turn our question around and ask, what will our great-grandchildren admire us for?
 When we look back, we admire those who courageously challenged the norms of their day, such people as Gandhi or the Suffragettes, Martin Luther King or Nelson Mandela; people who widened the circle of moral concern.
 We have the chance to do that, too.
-And if we manage, then perhaps our great-grandchildren will forgive us our sins.Make a donation
+And if we manage, then perhaps our great-grandchildren will forgive us our sins.Support Aeon: make a one-off donation